deadlyvipers/dojo_rules/introduction.md

 Hi, my name is Chris

-My favourite path is Git.
+My favourite path is Ruby.